JuniorAlbuquerque/boilerplate-vite-react/README.md

 # Vite React Boilerplate

-Built for high-performance React.js apps with a focus on faster, testable and high-performance.
+Built for high-performance React.js apps with a focus on development faster, testable and high-performance.

 ## Technologies